Why consider real food and not gels (or similar)?

 Having now run a good number of trail marathons and a few ultras, I’ve become increasingly interested in ‘real food’ alternatives to sports gels for fuelling long runs (typically runs over 4 hours in duration).

 Gels are great for a quick boost of energy when you are running a shorter distance at a higher intensity than an ultra.
-But after a few hours I have found a few problems with relying on just gels or shot bloks:

 - You get sick of the sugary sweetness

 - The quick boosts are followed by a ‘sugar crash’ that then needs dealing with

 - Sometimes what your body needs is not just sugar, but salt

 So yes, while you can run an ultra on just gels (I managed more than 8 hours on the c.46k Transgrancanaria Marathon with around 11-12 gels) I wouldn’t recommend it.

 After working that out, I moved on to bananas, or a combination of banana and gels.
 Bananas are my first choice of real food for trail running.